partigabor/aromatica-old/content/items/coriander.md

 title = "Coriander"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The dried fruits of an annual herb, also known as cilantro.
+description = "The dried fruits of an annual herb, also known as cilantro." weight = 10

-.

-According to WordNet: Dried coriander seeds used whole or ground.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"